cpssd-students/paranoid/CONTRIBUTING.md

 ## Code Formatting ##

 All `go` code checked into the repository must be formatted according to `go fmt`.
+The imports are using `goimport` to manage order and to separate stdlib from custom packages.
 To lint your code for style errors, use [golint](https://github.com/golang/lint).
 All code must also be checked by the `go vet` command, which will report valid but poor code.
 This is separate from `golint`, which report style errors.